evainfeld/impakt-back/README.md

 - follow instructions
 - after successful login you'll land on `http://localhost:4200/private` page
 - copy `access-token`
-- fill http Header with following data (bare in mind that you shouldn't provide any prefix like `Bearer or JWT` before token):
+- fill http Header with following data (bare in mind that you shouldn't provide any prefix like `Bearer or JWT` before token) and call Grapqhql endpoint with any sample query:

 ```json
 {